motine/css_grid_annotator/README.md

 # CSS Grid Annotator

-Automatically annotate [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) items with row and column positions, so they are correctly positioned in IE11.
+[CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) is great, but IE11 assumes that all items are in the first row and first column.
+So, you have to add a lot of styles to explicitly position your grid items.
+This script automatically adds the positioning attributes for IE11.

 ![Demo: before, after](demo.gif)